joshenders/logpipe/README.md

 ETL pipeline for CDN log delivery services.
 Moves and processes log files along a 4-stage ETL pipeline:

-    stage1-incoming   - incoming files from akamai
-    stage2-holding    - candidates for stage3
+    stage1-incoming   - incoming files from CDN vendor stage2-holding    - candidates for stage3
     stage3-processing - files ready for processing
-    stage4-outgoing   - files ready to be uploaded to S3
+    stage4-outgoing   - files ready to be uploaded to AWS S3

 This script is to be run via cron every N minutes: